kenankocadurdu/kenankocadurdu.github.io/_pages/about.md

 Feel free to explore my portfolio and get in touch for collaboration!

-Artificial Intelligence, Machine Learning, Deep Learning, Medical Image Analysis, Drug Discovery
+Machine Learning, Deep Learning, Medical Image Analysis, Bioinformatics